burgerhotdog/rating-pistol-be/README.md

 # Rating Pistol Backend

-This is the backend service for the Rating Pistol application, providing OCR functionality using Tesseract.
+This is the backend server for Rating Pistol, providing OCR functionality for importing Wuthering Waves data using Tesseract.

 ## Prerequisites